-I was diagnosed with stage IV rectal sigmoid cancer at the age of 31.
-I had no family history for the disease, and I was well below the "normal" age range.
+I was diagnosed with stage IV rectal cancer when I was 31.
+I had no family history of the disease, and I was well below the "normal" age of diagnosis.
 My first sign that something might be wrong was when I noticed some blood when I went to the bathroom.
 "Probably just a hemorrhoid," I thought.
-I knew, though, that blood in the stool or urine was something that should be brought to a doctor's attention.
-When I saw my doctor months later with no reoccurrence, I mentioned it in passing and he concurred it was probably a hemorrhoid.
+But I knew blood in the stool or urine was something that I should talk to a doctor about.
+I didn’t notice the blood again, but when I saw my doctor months later, I mentioned it.
+He figured it was probably just a hemorrhoid.

-Fast forward to a year later, it was July of 1998.
-I had just returned from a trip to Yellowstone and Glacier National Parks with my coworker Julie.
-We'd had so much fun hiking and white water rafting but, after a summer off, it was time to get organized and make plans for the national sales conference.
-I made what turned out to be a fateful decision to visit my parents in Florida on the way to NYC before the conference.
+Fast forward to a year later – it was July of 1998.
+I had just returned from a trip to Yellowstone and Glacier National Parks with a coworker.
+We'd had so much fun hiking and whitewater rafting but, after a summer off, it was time to get organized and make plans for the national sales conference.
+I made what turned out to be a fateful decision to visit my parents in Florida on the way to the conference.

 A couple weeks before I went home, I had a bowel movement that looked like it was marbled with blood.
-"Whoa," I thought, "that does not look right!"
-I called my mom and had her make an appointment with her gastroenterologist.
+"Whoa," I thought, "That does not look right!"
+I called my mom and asked her to make me an appointment with her gastroenterologist.

 The gastroenterologist told me she could see the blood but couldn't see the source and that she'd like to do a colonoscopy on Monday.
-I didn't want to spend my vacation drinking bowel cleanser and doing a colonoscopy but her caution saved my life.
-She found a lemon sized growth in my colon.
-I was admitted to the hospital that day, and I was operated on the next.
-During the course of the surgery they resected my colon at the rectal sigmoid bend and removed a foot of my colon.
+I didn't want to spend my vacation drinking bowel cleanser and doing a colonoscopy, but as it turned out, her caution saved my life.
+She found a lemon-sized growth in my colon.
+I was admitted to the hospital that day, and my operation was the next day.
+During the course of the surgery, they resected my colon at the rectal sigmoid bend and removed a foot of my colon.
 They also discovered a small two-centimeter lesion in my liver, and they resected that lobe.

 After two months, we began my radiation treatments.
 I did 28 days of radiation and was switched to a pump for continuous infusion chemotherapy.
 I found the regimen of radiation and chemotherapy to be grueling.
 By lunchtime, it felt like a fog was pressing down on me and my energy was gone.
 I'd sleep for a few hours, eat dinner and then be back in bed.
 Fatigue, lack of motivation and finally radiation burn marked this time for me.
 I completed eight months of therapy and experienced increasing fatigue as the treatment progressed.
 I finished in May of 1999, spent the summer regaining my strength, and then returned to work.

-On August 17, 2009, I happily celebrated my 11 year anniversary.
-I had my final CT, X-ray and a bonus PET/CT scan and all was clear.
+This year marks my 15-year anniversary, and I plan to celebrate accordingly!
 I have been cancer free since my initial surgery and was released from my oncologist's care in January 2009.
-I continue to monitor my blood work and have a colonoscopy scheduled in early 2010.
+I continue to monitor my blood work and have regular colonoscopies.

-I was always the youngest in the treatment room.
-Although my oncologist assured me he was treating about 10 people in my age range, I only saw two people my age during the whole treatment, and I felt like I was the only one my age with colon cancer.
+Regarding my age of diagnosis, throughout my treatment, I was always the youngest in the room.
+Although my oncologist assured me he was treating 10 other people in my age range, I only saw two during the whole treatment.
+I felt like I was the only one my age with colon cancer.
 I was desperate to know that I could survive a "terminal" diagnosis.
 This was not how I planned to spend my 30's!
 I finally found a community online and "met" other people, some even my age, with similar diagnoses.
 It was a relief to know I wasn't alone and that someone knew and understood just what I was going through.
 This community eventually gelled into what is now the Colon Cancer Alliance.
-I have a master's degree in counseling, so I immediately signed up to be a buddy.
-I wanted to give back that support that was given to me when I was going through treatment.
-I sometimes joke that I am not quite as popular as a buddy, since most people want to know what to expect with certain drugs and I only had to old drugs.
-The best thing I can offer as a buddy, though, is hope.